YC’s Earth AI closes funding for its platform to make mining less wasteful – TechCrunch

 Andreessen Horowitz knows this, as they invested in KoBold Metals.
 GoldSpot Discoveries is a competitor.

-Joining this field is now Earth AI, a mineral targeting startup which is using AI to predict the location of new ore bodies far more cheaply, faster, and with more precision (it claims) than previous methods.
+Joining this field is now Earth AI, a mineral targeting startup which is using AI to predict the location of new ore bodies far more cheaply, faster and with more precision (it claims) than previous methods.

-It’s now closed a funding round of ‘up to’ $2.5 million from Gagarin Capital, A VC firm specializing in AI, and Y Combinator, in the latter’s latest cohort announced this week.
-Previously, Earth AI had raised $1.7 million in two seed rounds from Australian VCs, AirTree Ventures and Blackbird Ventures and angel investors.
+It has now closed a funding round of “up to” $2.5 million from Gagarin Capital, a VC firm specializing in AI, and Y Combinator, in the latter’s latest cohort announced this week.
+Previously, Earth AI had raised $1.7 million in two seed rounds from Australian VCs, AirTree Ventures and Blackbird Ventures, as well as angel investors.

-The startup uses machine learning techniques on global data, including remote sensing, radiometry, geophysical and geochemical datasets, to learn the data signatures related to industrial metal deposits (from gold, copper, and lead to rare earth elements), train a neural network, and predict where high-value mineral prospects will be.
+The startup uses machine learning techniques on global data, including remote sensing, radiometry, geophysical and geochemical data sets, to learn the data signatures related to industrial metal deposits (from gold, copper and lead to rare earth elements), train a neural network and predict where high-value mineral prospects will be.

 In particular, it was used to discover a deposit of Vanadium, which is used to build Vanadium Redox Batteries that are used in large industrial applications.
 Finding these deposits faster using AI means the planet will thus benefit faster from battery technology.